 Each additional advice, opinion, the experience I gain through my life, expands the borders of my knowledge and reveals more of the problem.
 I get to see additional sides of the issue, such that were previously hidden, which helps me make a better decision.

 If you don’t have a lot of experience in a certain field, you’ll surely see a lot less of the problem.
 That’s why you turn to friends, colleagues, YouTube, for advice.
 You do this to clear the mist out of the problem and take the best possible decision.

 Even though asking your mom or Google for help, is the go-to way when you don’t know how to ask a guy to go on a date with you, there’s another way to widen your perspective: reading.

 If you don’t have a lot of experience in a field the usual path will be through trial and error.
 You try to fix your car alone with the intention to save a few bucks but you actually make things worse.

 Books, good books, distillate the essentials on a specific topic.
-In order an author to write a book, he needs to understand the topic, to experience things on his own, to curate the vast amount of information into something easily digestible.
+In order for an author to write a book, he needs to understand the topic, experience things on his own, to curate the vast amount of information into something easily digestible.
 That’s why all successful people put reading on a pedestal.

 They know that reading is worth their time.

 Different books give you a different perspective and your knowledge expands.
 Eventually, your knowledge in the filed you’re studying will get bigger and bigger and the chances for a better decision in the future will increase.